flokadillo/bayesbeat/MANUAL.md

 * `reorganize_bars_into_cluster` = 0
 If *true*, then reorganise features into patterns as given by the cluster_assignment_file.
 Otherwise, the organised features are loaded from file.
 * `store_training_data` = 0
 If *true*, the features of the training data are saved to disk in order to save time when experimenting with different model parameters.
 * `stored_train_data_fln`
 This is the filename where the training data instance is saved to (and loaded from).
+* `load_training_data` = 0
+If *true*, the features of the training data are loaded from disk in order to save time when experimenting with different model parameters.